Fossils to Fur: Meet the Cleveland Museum of Natural History

 Meet the Host: Cleveland Museum of Natural History

-Through this initiative, all Akron Public Schools second grade students will visit the Cleveland Museum of Natural History for a customized science program called Fossils to Fur.
+Through this initiative, all Akron Public Schools second grade students visit the Cleveland Museum of Natural History for a customized science program called Fossils to Fur.

 To prepare for the visit, the students participate in an inquiry activity that introduces them to some of the fossils that they’ll see at the Museum and encourage them to think like a scientist as they analyze these clues from the past.
 The students and teachers also all have access to the Museum Mondays program, a virtual opportunity to “talk” with a scientist from the classroom.